RandyRDavila/GraphCalc/paper.md

 # Summary

-`GraphCalc` is a lightweight Python library for efficiently computing a wide range of graph invariants.
+`GraphCalc` is a lightweight Python library for efficiently computing a wide range of graph invariants using linear and integer programming optimization models.
 It plays a central role in the **TxGraffiti** family of automated conjecturing systems, where it serves as the primary computational engine for generating data-driven mathematical conjectures in graph theory.
-The package provides accessible tools for calculating over 50 graph invariants, including many NP-hard invariants, such as the chromatic number, the independence number, and domination numbers.
+The package provides accessible tools for calculating over 50 graph invariants, including many NP-hard parameters—such as the chromatic number, the independence number, and various domination numbers—through optimized formulations that leverage modern solver technology.

 # Statement of Need

-Modern research in graph theory and network science often requires the rapid computation of multiple graph invariants across large collections of graphs.
-While libraries such as NetworkX [@hagberg2008exploring] and igraph provide graph traversal and manipulation utilities, they often lack built-in support for specialized invariants central to theoretical graph research — such as NP-hard invariants like the independence number or chromatic number.
+Modern research in graph theory and network science often requires the rapid and accurate computation of multiple graph invariants across large datasets of graphs.
+While general-purpose libraries such as NetworkX [@hagberg2008exploring] and igraph provide essential tools for graph traversal and manipulation, they typically lack built-in support for computing structurally significant and computationally difficult invariants—especially NP-hard parameters like the independence number, chromatic number, or various domination numbers.

-`GraphCalc` fills this gap by offering a unified interface for computing classical and specialized invariants.
-It is **purpose-built for use in automated conjecturing frameworks**, particularly **TxGraffiti** [@TxGraffiti] and its variants (The `Optimist` [@optimist], etc.), which rely on precise invariant computations across thousands of graphs for conjecture generation and evaluation.
+`GraphCalc` addresses this gap by providing a unified, research-oriented interface for computing both classical and advanced graph invariants.
+Many of these quantities are computed using carefully designed linear and integer programming models, enabling exact solutions where possible and practical approximations where needed.
+The package is purpose-built for integration into automated conjecturing frameworks, including TxGraffiti [@TxGraffiti] and its successors (such as the Optimist [@optimist]), which rely on accurate and reproducible invariant computations across thousands of graphs to generate and evaluate mathematical conjectures.

 # Features

-`GraphCalc` supports both `networkx` graph objects and its own built-in graph types.
+`GraphCalc` supports both `NetworkX` graph objects and its own built-in graph types.
 This dual compatibility allows users to take advantage of familiar graph creation tools while benefiting from specialized features and optimizations specific to `GraphCalc`'s native graph representations.

 * **Core invariants**: Computes over 50 classical and advanced graph invariants.
 * **Graph filters**: Boolean functions to test properties like planarity, connectivity, and claw-freeness among many others.